gauravmehra13/TetherTalk/README.md

 CLIENT_URL=http://localhost:5173 // Ensure this matches your VITE_API_URL
 ```

-Additionally, you need to configure Vite-specific environment variables in the `vite.config.js` file:
+Additionally, you need to configure Vite-specific environment variables in the `.env` file:

 ```js
 VITE_API_URL=http://localhost:5173